KnowThePepper

 Best Cherry Bomb Pepper Substitutes & Alternatives

-Our top pick: Mirasol Pepper (3K–5K SHU).
+Our top pick: NuMex Twilight (30K–50K SHU).
 The heat level is close enough for a direct swap in salsas, sauces, and stir-fries.
-Flavor leans fruity and bright, so the taste will shift a bit — but the overall heat stays in the same range.
+Flavor leans bright and sharp, so the taste will shift a bit - but the overall heat stays in the same range.

 How to Grow Cherry Bomb Peppers